Navascues1980/1DEvol/README.md

 ## What is 1DEvol?

-1DEvol is  MATLAB package to carry out approximate Hamiltonian evolutions of 1D quantum systems, finite or infinite.
+1DEvol is  MATLAB package to carry out approximate Hamiltonian evolutions of 1D quantum systems, finite or infinite, through the hierarchy of semidefinite programming relaxations described in the paper [Non-commutative optimization problems with differential constraints](https://arxiv.org/abs/2408.02572).

 ## Installation

-You will need to have MATLAB and YALMIP \cite{yalmip} installed in your computer, and also a YALMIP-compatible solver, e.g.: Mosek \cite{mosek}.
+You will need to have the MATLAB package [YALMIP](https://github.com/yalmip/YALMIP) installed in your computer, and also a YALMIP-compatible solver, e.g.: [Mosek](https://www.mosek.com/).

-Once this is done, just uncompress the .zip file, copy the whole folder inside to your hard drive and add the latter to your MATLAB path.
+Once this is done, just copy all the files into a folder and add the latter to your MATLAB path.

 ## The basics